-'''

 bool create(int argc, char argv);

-'''

-This function creates a UDP/TCP/Serial Micro XRCE-DDS Agent, based on the given arguments.
+This function creates a UDP/TCP/Serial/CAN Micro XRCE-DDS Agent, based on the given arguments.
+The created Agent will start automatically on success.

 Returns true if the arguments were valid and an Agent was successfully created, false otherwise.